Yeah I know – there’s only one ‘you’ to count, right?

-One of the things I love doing for clients, is take their pieces of copy and knock them into shape.
+One of the things I love doing for clients, is improve their copy for them.

-I’ve done it a lot so it’s a quick jobbie, and for my clients it’s great, because they can focus on doing their work, while they get a pro to create written business communication that causes sales.
+I’ve done it a lot back when I was a copywriter, so fixing something that’s almost good and make it great is something I can do on the fly – and for my clients it’s great, because they can focus on doing their work, while they get a pro to create written business communication that causes sales.

 Could be the kind of help you have in your corner.